UbiPhysio: Support Daily Functioning, Fitness, and Rehabilitation with Action Understanding and Feedback in Natural Language: Experiment

 \subsection{Implementations}

 During the feature extraction process, the raw 3D pose data is normalized through skeleton normalization and rotation to face the Z+ direction.
 After feature extraction, the dimensionality of the action data is 315.
-The first 287 features are derived from methodologies used in previous studies \cite{TM2T,T2M-GPT,jiang2023motiongpt,zhang2023motiongpt} and the last 28 features are the ones proposed as above in this work to help capture the diverse movement patterns.
+The first 287 features are derived from methodologies used in previous studies \cite{TM2T,T2M-GPT,jiang2023motiongpt,zhang2023motiongpt} and the last 28 features are the ones proposed as above in this work to help capture the more subtle movement patterns.
 For all experiments, the data collected from the 104 participants was split into training, validation, and test sets, comprising 85\%, 5\%, and 10\% of the data, respectively.
 It was ensured that there was no subject overlap among these sets.
 We report the metrics scores obtained on the test set for each method.
-For experiments that have multiple runs, we additionally report the 95\% confidence interval to illustrate the variability in performance.
+We additionally report the 95\% confidence interval to illustrate the variability in performance, using results from different participants or folds.
 For language modeling, we evaluate various open-sourced foundational language models, including T5 (in its small, base, large, and 3B variants) \cite{2020t5}, Llama 2 7B\cite{touvron2023llama}, and ChatGLM2 6B\cite{du2022glm,zeng2022glm}.
-We use an extensive set of benchmark metrics to evaluate the output of each language model against the annotated description, including Bleu \cite{papineni2002bleu}, Rouge \cite{lin2004rouge}, Cider \cite{vedantam2015cider}, and BertScore \cite{zhang2019bertscore}.
-The duration of a complete training on a single RTX 4090 graphics card of VQ-VAE is 18 hrs, and are as follows for the action-language modeling: T5 small (6 hrs), T5 base (4.5 hrs), T5 large (3.7 hrs), T5 3B (19.5 hrs), Llama 2 7B (5 hrs), and ChatGLM2 6B (16 hrs).
+We use an extensive set of benchmark metrics to evaluate the output of each language model against the annotated description, including Bleu \cite{papineni2002bleu}, Rouge (F-scores) \cite{lin2004rouge}, Cider \cite{vedantam2015cider}, and BertScore (F-scores) \cite{zhang2019bertscore}.
+To reveal significance in the pair-wise comparison, Wilcoxon Signed-rank test is used.
+For multiple comparisons, Friedman test is additionally used.
+These statistical tests are conducted with per-metric and per-subject scores.

+The duration of a complete training on a single RTX 4090 graphics card of VQ-VAE is 18 hrs, and are as follows for the action-language modeling: T5 small (3 hrs), T5 base (4.9 hrs), T5 large (4.5 hrs), T5 3B (8.9 hrs), Llama 2 7B (5 hrs, for 3 epochs), and ChatGLM2 6B (24 hrs).
 It should be noted that, for smaller models, the training could have met the GPU inefficiency problem, leading to suboptimal utilization of the high-performance graphics card and longer training time.
-Please kindly refer to Appendix section for more details of the hyperparameters used for each model.
+Please kindly refer to Appendix~\ref{appendix} for details of the hyperparameters used for each model, and the computation of different metrics.